firebase/firebase-js-sdk/README.md

 #### Node.js

 Before you can start working on the Firebase JS SDK, you need to have Node.js installed on your machine.
-The currently supported versions are `8.0.0` or greater, but smaller than `10.0.0`.
+The currently supported versions are `8.0.0` or greater.

 To download Node.js visit https://nodejs.org/en/download/.